roeldcrodua/Crewmates/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] Deploy the app to github-pages: https://roeldcrodua.github.io/Crewmates

 ## Video Walkthrough